aws-samples/disaster-recovery-workshop/workshop/content/labs/advanced/kubernetes-dr-kubefed/_index.en.md

 ### Conclusion

-With this exercise, it was possible to understand how you can federate multiple clusters into a single cluster to use a single Deployment and Service manifest to replicate a POD across multiple regions, in this case in the region **us-east-1** and **us-east-2**.
+With this exercise, it was possible to understand how you can federate multiple clusters into a single cluster to use a single Deployment and Service manifest to replicate a POD across multiple regions.